swiftlang/swift-evolution/proposals/0046-first-label.md

 Ideally the migrator will locate patterns where the last letters of a function name match the first parameter name, for example `tintWithColor(color: UIColor)`, and insert a `FIXME:` warning suggesting manual migration.
 Swift's automatic Objective-C import code might be repurposed to detect a prepositional phrase and parameter match to automate a fixit for `tint(color: UIColor)` but this would involve a more complicated implementation.

+#### Note

+This proposal does not affect the behavior of Swift subscripts in any way.
+Subscripts act as an indexing shortcut for accessing the member elements of a type.
+Although subscripts *can* use optional labels, there is no parallel between their use of labels and the function and method parameters discussed in this proposal.
+You remain free to implement subscripts in the most appropriate way for your particular type's functionality, with or without labels.

 ## Alternatives Considered

 There are no alternatives considered at this time.